Open Integration Engine (OIE) Consulting & Migration

 OIE vs Mirth Connect vs BridgeLink

-Open Integration Engine, Mirth Connect, and BridgeLink all serve the healthcare integration engine market — but they differ significantly in licensing, protocol support, and ecosystem compatibility.
+Open Integration Engine, commercial Mirth Connect, and BridgeLink all serve the healthcare integration engine market.
+OIE and BridgeLink are both open-source MPL 2.0 forks of Mirth Connect; commercial Mirth Connect 4.6+ is NextGen's proprietary path.
 This comparison helps you evaluate the right platform for your organization.

 | Feature | Open Integration Engine | Mirth Connect (NextGen) | BridgeLink |